ddloads/find_trailers/README.md

 * ### log_directory and log_file:
     Specifies the location of the log file.
 You can change these to control where the log file is saved.

-## Important Note
-Please be careful when using scripts that delete files.
-Always make sure you have a backup of any important files and verify the search_directory and dry_run variables are set correctly before running the script.